VigneshManivannan1/MEAN_APP/README.md

 3. Database  - MongoDB

 Features:
-Login – This page will have feature for end user to login with username and password and this cridentails will be validated with database record.
+Login – This page will have feature for end user to login with username and password and this credential will be validated with database record.
 Note: JWT is not implemented as we can’t decode the token using open source.
 However, add the code for implemented JWT token.
 Register new user – Here the end user will be an option to add the user for login with admin privilege Dashboard – Login username , role details
 Details screen – Here all the records will be displayed in table